matthieugomez/StringDistances.jl/README.md

 	- [Normalized Multiset Distance](https://www.sciencedirect.com/science/article/pii/S1047320313001417) `NMD(q::Int)`

-The package also defines Distance "modifiers" that can be applied to any distance.
-- [Partial](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) returns the minimum of the distance between the shorter string and substrings of the longer string.
-- [TokenSort](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) adjusts for differences in word orders by returning the distance of the two strings, after re-ordering words alphabetically.
-- [TokenSet](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) adjusts for differences in word orders and word numbers by returning the distance between the intersection of two strings with each string.
-- [TokenMax](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) normalizes the distance, and combine the `Partial`, `TokenSort` and `TokenSet` modifiers, with penalty terms depending on string lengths.
-This is a good distance to match strings composed of multiple words, like addresses.   `TokenMax(Levenshtein())` corresponds to the distance defined in [fuzzywuzzy](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/)

 ## Basic Use
 ### evaluate
 You can always compute a certain distance between two strings using the following syntax: